onassar/PHP-FacebookSignedRequest/README.md

-The above will throw an exception if the algorithm that the signed request was signed using is not valid, or if the signed request is not encoded to match your applications secret key.
+The above will throw an exception if the algorithm that the signed request was signed using is not valid, or if the signed request is not encoded to match your application's secret key.